-Probably the most popular gold-standard ground truth estimation method originating form the medical domain is proposed by \citet{Warfield04}, named simultaneous truth and performance level estimation (STAPLE) in which the annotator performances (sensitivity and specificity) and the gold-standard ground truth are simultaneously estimated within a maximum\hyph{}likelihood setting; the optimisation being solved using expectation\hyph{}maximisation (a variant for handling continuous labels has been proposed by \citet{Warfield08} and \citet{Xing11}).
-The same authors also propose an approach in which the bias and variance of each annotator is estimated instead of the performance measure \cite{Warfield08} and another variant that account for instabilities in the annotator performance measures \cite{Commowick10}.
-Much subsequent work has concentrated on the STAPLE algorithm: removing its assumption that annotator performances are constant throughout the data \setcitestyle{square}\cite{Asman11} \setcitestyle{round}\cite{Asman12a, Commowick12}, and COLLATE \cite{Asman11b}, which accounts for spatial variability in task difficulty. \citet{Landman10} point out that in research and clinical environments it is not often possible to obtain multiple annotations made over the whole dataset.
-Extensions to handle multiple partial but overlapping annotations have therefore been proposed \cite{Commowick10, Landman10, Landman13}.
+Probably the most popular gold-standard GT estimation method originating from the medical domain is proposed by \citet{Warfield04}, named simultaneous truth and performance level estimation (STAPLE) in which annotator performance (measured as sensitivity and specificity) and the gold-standard GT are simultaneously estimated within a maximum\hyph{}likelihood setting, the optimisation being solved using expectation\hyph{}maximisation (a variant for handling continuous labels has been proposed by \citet{Warfield08} and \citet{Xing11}).
+The same authors also propose an approach in which the bias and variance of each annotator is estimated instead of their sensitivity and specificity \cite{Warfield08} and another variant that accounts for instabilities in the annotator performance measures \cite{Commowick10}.
+Much subsequent work has concentrated on the STAPLE algorithm: removing its assumption that annotator performances are constant throughout the data \cite{Asman11, Asman12a, Commowick12}, and COLLATE \cite{Asman11b}, which accounts for spatial variability in task difficulty. \citet{Landman10} point out that in research and clinical environments it is not often possible to obtain multiple annotations for the whole dataset.
+Extensions to handle multiple partial, but overlapping, annotations have therefore been proposed \cite{Commowick10, Landman10, Landman13}.